leuat/TRSE/README.md

 _In this fork of TRSE a small correction has been made which allows for non-problematic compilation of the programs for ZX Spectrum.
-However, this fork is updated only from time to time, so it is best to use the original one and only introduce the correction to spectrum_general/project.trse file as in this fork (add 0 at the end of line 28)._
+However, this fork is updated only from time to time, so it is best to use the original one and only introduce the correction to spectrum_general/project.trse file as in this fork (add 0 at the end of line 28).
+Also if the PR https://github.com/leuat/TRSE/pull/740 is merged to the original repository this fork will not have purpose any more._